-DELIVERY PLAN (2017-2022) OPERATIONAL PLAN (2021-2022) ACTION Action Deliverable Target Responsible Department CC2.3 We provide learning opportunities, which meet the needs of the community.
-CC2.3.1 Provide relevant and engaging Library services and resources that meet Number of active members as percentage of population 50% of population Library community need. community need.
-Number of library loans Number of visitors to the Library Number of bookings of the Library computers and WIFI.
-Number of e-resource loans.
-5% increase per annum Share library resources with other communities. • The number of Reciprocal Borrowers • Inter library loans processed. % of active membership 100% processed
+DELIVERY PLAN (2017-2022) OPERATIONAL PLAN (2021-2022) ACTION Action Deliverable Target Responsible Department CC2.2 We provide learning opportunities, which meet the needs of the community.
+CC2.2.1 Provide relevant and engaging Library services and resources that meet Number of active members as percentage of population (CC2.2.1a) 50% of population Library community need.
+Number of library loans (CC2.2.1b) 5% increase per annum Number of visitors to the Library (CC2.2.1c) Number of bookings of the Library computers and WIFI (CC2.2.1d) Number of e-resource loans.
+(CC2.2.1e) Share library resources with other communities.
+The number of Reciprocal Borrowers (CC2.2.1f) % of active membership Inter library loans processed (CC2.2.1g) 100% processed